vilmosz/cw19/CW2.md

 Discuss briefly how you can go about optimising the primality check, including a code snippet.

 #### Question 4
 Verify whether _g_ is a generator for _p_.
 Provide a brief explanation and include the method from your code, as well as the runtime. __Hint:__ As _p_ is a 16-digit prime, the definition from your subject guide is not a practical way to verify whether _g_ is a generator.
-You will have to research on how El Gamal is implemented in practice (for example in Open SSL) - you will find that _p_ is a special kind of prime.
+You will have to research on how El Gamal is implemented in practice (for example in Open SSL) -- you will find that _p_ is a special kind of prime.

 #### Question 5
 Considering that _a_ is Alice's private key and _b_ is Bob's private key, compute their public keys and show how they can generate the same shared key.
 Include a brief explanation and the relevant code snippet.

 #### Question 6
-Decrypt the provided cipher text, which has been encrypted with the shared key that you computed in Question 5.
+Decrypt the provided cipher text which has been encrypted with the shared key that you computed in Question 5.
 Include a brief explanation and the relevant code snippet.

 #### Question 7
 Suppose Alice and Bob want to generate a new set of keys.
 They decide that they should use a 17-digit prime instead.
 How would they go on about generating a new _p_ and a corresponding generator _g_?
 Provide a brief explanation and include the relevant code snippet, as well as its runtime.